help@cleanrecoverycenters.com

 Does Alcohol Cause Weight Gain

 You have known you have depression for years, since your middle school days.
-Being bullied, going through puberty early, and being the awkward tall girl led you to a pretty low self-image.
-Not to mention you never seemed to lose your “baby fat,” leaving you tall and curvy at the same time.
-The bullying was harsh and frequent as you continued through middle school, which led to you turning to vices to cope at the young age of 13.
+You were bullied frequently through middle school, which led you to turn to vices to cope at the young age of 13.

 First signs of kidney damage

-Your single mom worked a lot and drank a lot, so you knew she wouldn’t notice if alcohol would go missing.
-As you entered high school, you made friends who shared your interests in drinking and partying.
-This cycle continued for years, even after you graduated school.
+You continued to rely on alcohol throughout high school and even after graduation.
 You knew that drinking heavily wasn’t good for the body, but it was all you knew how to do.
-One day, you get the courage to actually look at yourself in the mirror.
-Your figure has become even more curvy and heavy and you don’t recognize yourself anymore.
-The scale confirms your image as you have gained over 60 pounds in the last two years.
+One day, you notice that your figure has become curvy and heavy, and you don’t recognize yourself anymore.
+The scale confirms that you have gained over 60 pounds in the last two years.
 Is this all from alcohol?

-In 2019, 10.5% of Hillsborough County high school students engaged in binge drinking at least once over a 30-day period.
+In 2019, 10.5% of Hillsborough County high school students engaged in binge drinking at least once over 30 days.
 The percentage was higher among female students, at 11.6%.
 Clean Recovery Centers understands how teens can see drinking as a way to help their mental health and self-esteem.
-Our program uses unique therapy techniques including rapid-resolution therapy to help identify each individual’s root causes of addiction.
+Our program uses unique therapy techniques, including rapid-resolution therapy, to help identify each individual’s root causes of addiction.
 We work to provide education to our Suncoast communities on topics surrounding alcohol and substance use disorders.
 In today’s post, we will explore the question: “Does alcohol cause weight gain?”

 How Alcohol Can Cause You To Gain Weight